slaveOftime/Fun.Focus/README.md

 ## Tips

 - You can use this application with Windows PowerToy fancy zone together, so you can easily drag any window to a specific size.
-- You may need to download related dotnet core desktop runtime for the first time.
+- .NET Framework 4.7.1 or above is required.

 ## Development

-- Make sure you have dotnet sdk 6 is installed.
+- Make sure you have dotnet sdk 6 and .NET Framework 4.7.1 SDK or above is installed.
 - In the root folder, run `dotnet fsi ./build.fsx` for publish applications for different runtime.